-Years Ended Decem ber 31,
+Years Ended December 31,

-2016 2015
+2017 2016

-Risk-free interest rate 1.51 - 2.18% 1.80 - 1.90%
+Risk-free interest rate 1.98 - 2.17% 1.51 - 2.18%

-Volatility 50.00% 50.00 - 85.68%
+Volatility 46%-48% 50%

 Expected dividend yield 0% 0%

-Expected life 6.5 years 6.5 years
+Expected life 5.5 years 6.5 years

 Estimated forfeiture rate 0% 0%

 The expected life of the options is based on the observed and expected time to full-vesting, forfeiture and exercise.
 Groups of employees that have similar historical exercise behavior are considered separately for valuation purposes.
+Volatility is based on the Company's historical stock prices matching the expected term of the award.
 The risk-free rate is based on rates provided by the U.S. Treasury with a term equal to the expected life of the option.
 The Company has never paid dividends and does not currently anticipate paying any in the foreseeable future.